-The beginnings of the police radio in San Diego were fairly simple but long overdue.
+The start of the police radio in San Diego was fairly simple but long overdue.

 With red lanterns hanging placed at strategic locations around the city, the Gamewell allowed an officer back at the station to throw a switch, illuminating the light.
 When a patrolman on the beat saw the light, he would contact the station.